What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Whimsy + Row

 Whimsy + Row offers beautiful blouses and dresses made from a blend of cupro and TENCEL.
 The brand recycles fabric scraps to make new pieces of clothing.
-They also prioritize ethical production and work to ensure fair wages and safe working conditions.
+It also prioritizes ethical production and works to ensure fair wages and safe working conditions.

-Whimsy + Row is also a carbon-neutral brand and offsets its carbon emissions with carbonfund.org.
+Whimsy + Row is also a carbon-neutral brand that offsets carbon emissions with carbonfund.org.

 Outerknown

 Outerknown is a sustainable brand that offers a wide range of eco-friendly outdoor clothing.
-They offer 100% cupro women’s tops and also use cupro fabric for their jacket linings as part of various sustainable fabric options across their lines.
+It offers 100% cupro women’s tops and uses cupro fabric for jacket linings as part of various sustainable fabric options across its lines.

 Outerknown claims to have taken 1000+ garments out of landfills and supported 7000+ workers through Fair Trade USA.
 The brand also plans to become fully circular by 2030.